TvrboPro/TvrboMail/README.md

 	$ gulp dev

 This will open a web browser and reload the preview every time the contents change.

+### Image Utilities

+Often, emails need to be designed from a PSD of PDF file.
+TvrboMail provides the tools to convert them into a PNG file that you can use and crop, using the `addImage(config.SOURCE_IMAGE, {...})` method.

 ---
 `by Tvrbo`